 - 1. The death of a family member - 2.
 An illness or injury suffered by the student - 3.
 Special circumstances of an unusual nature which are not likely to recur

-The Appeal Committee may, as a condition of granting the appeal, require the student to make up missed class time or assignments, place the student on probation and require the student to develop an Academic Advising Plan in conjunction with their advisor.
+The Appeal Committee may, as a condition of granting the appeal, require the student to make up assignments and develop an Academic Advising Plan in conjunction with his or her advisor.

 SATISFACTORY ACADEMIC PROGRESS (SAP) APPEALS